dsmagic12/SPLegacyDatasheet/README.md

 Click OK to save your changes to the Content Editor Web Part Stop editing the page to save your changes
 Once the page loads, you should see messages in your browser's script console about the code working to replace each Quick Edit view on the page with a legacy datasheet

+NOTE!!!
+The old datasheet view's performance wasn't great.
+If you add this to a page containing more than 1 or 2 Quick Edit views, you should expect that the page performance and initial load time will be less than ideal.